Clpr/CountyPlus/README.md

 - By data source cleaning instructions, institutional facts, explanation, and programming code
 - Documentations and programs for merging to get the final dataset

 One can replicate the whole dataset and every sub-project following the instruction and using program files.
-We are currently working to prepare the download of the cleaned Stata file (about 36 MB) on GitHub.
-But please feel free to contact us to request a preview.

 On the current stage, we are actively extending the dataset to cover more variables and time periods.
 If you have some questions, comments on this dataset, or would like to see some new variables related to your research, you are more than welcome to contact us.
 We very appreciate your valuable comments.

 The rest of this README introduces how this repo is organized.
-A data dictionary is available as a csv file: [data_dictionary.csv](“./data_dictionary.csv")

 ## Repo structure